 Coeliac disease in children

-Once your child is diagnosed, BSPGHAN recommend ongoing monitoring by an experienced paediatric dietitian and paediatric gastroenterologist.
+Once your child is diagnosed, it’s recommended that they receive ongoing monitoring by an experienced paediatric dietitian and paediatric gastroenterologist.
 Children should be followed up six to 12 months after diagnosis and then with a yearly check up after this.
-This should include an antibody blood test every year or less often.
-Another biopsy may be offered but is not carried out routinely.
+The check up may include a blood test to check how they’re getting on, but this isn’t always necessary.